- Mammogram basics

-Having your prior mammograms available for the radiologist is very important.
+Having your old mammograms available for the radiologist is very important.
 They can help show that a mass or calcification has not changed for many years.
-This would mean that it’s likely not cancer and a biopsy is not needed.
+This would mean that it’s likely not cancer and a biopsy isn’t needed.

 Your mammogram report will also contain an assessment of breast density.
-Breast density is based on how fibrous and glandular tissue tissues are distributed in your breast, vs. how much of your breast is made up fatty tissue.
+Breast density is based on how fibrous and glandular tissues are distributed in your breast, vs. how much of your breast is made up fatty tissue.

 Dense breasts are not abnormal, but they are linked to a higher risk of breast cancer.
 We know that dense breast tissue can make it harder to find cancers on a mammogram.
-Still experts do not agree what other tests, if any, should be done in addition to mammograms in women with dense breasts who aren’t in a high-risk group (based on gene mutations, breast cancer in the family, or other factors).
+Still experts don’t agree what other tests, if any, should be done along with mammograms in women with dense breasts who aren’t in a high breast cancer risk group (based on gene mutations, breast cancer in the family, or other factors).

 Last Medical Review: 12/08/2014